Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Port Macquarie - West has 134 active public transport stops.
-All of these are bus stops.
-They are serviced by 129 individual routes.
+All these stops are serviced by buses.
+There are 129 individual routes operating in total, providing 2,129 weekly passenger trips collectively.

-These routes provide a total of 2,129 weekly passenger trips.
-The accessibility of the transport is rated as good.
-Residents typically live within 223 meters of their nearest stop.
-On average, there are 304 trips per day across all routes.
-This averages out to approximately 15 weekly trips per individual stop.
+The report rates transport accessibility as good, with residents typically located 223 meters from the nearest stop.
+On average, there are 304 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport